tholonia/iching_cli/book/v2/markdown/hexagram_06.md

 #### In the tranquil valley of Aldenmoor, a young but troubled painter named Elias longed to capture on canvas the ethereal beauty of the world around him.
 Yet, within him simmered a tempest of unresolved past, a storm vying for release.
 This cacophony mirrored the valley’s unpredictable weather, where the sky seemed to arch between serenity and chaos.

-Elias spent his days observing nature, trying to connect his internal storm with the serene landscape—a bridge of self-realization sought amidst emerald forests and azure skies.
+Elias spent his days observing nature, trying to connect his internal storm with the serene landscape, a bridge of self-realization sought amidst emerald forests and azure skies.
 One afternoon, as a storm brewed, Elias wandered deeper into the woods, feeling the wind wrap around him like a forgotten melody.
 Lightning cracked across the sky, urging him to channel this raw force onto his canvas.

 His brushstrokes matched the storm's energy, each color a clash between personal turmoil and nature’s grand tableau.
 Villagers regarded him with both awe and disdain, unsure of his relentless pursuit of emotional truth.
 Yet Elias persisted, integrating wild, emotive conflicts onto his canvases, transforming storms into artistic wonders.